crbanala/GRE/README.md

 # GRE
-I am adding all the resources, I wish somebody had told me and compiled, for preparation of verbal.
+I am adding all the resources, I wish somebody had told me before, for preparation of verbal.
 This is going to be "exclusively" for verbal section.
 Will probably add my experience on the test day if I have time.

 Vocab :